greggman/metal-tests-and-issues/metal-textureSampleBias-offset/README.md

 sample up one texel and given the tAddressMode = repeat it should wrap around

-That means these are the texels that should be samples in mip level 1
+That means these are the texels that should be sampled in mip level 1

 ```
        0   1   2   3   4   5